roncterry/lab_env_tools/README.md

 ## Common Directory Storage Pools (Optional)

-If you are using a common directory for files used by multiple VMs such as ISO images it is best to define storage pools for these common directories as well.
+If you are using a common directory for files used by multiple VMs such as ISO images, it is best to define storage pools for these common directories as well.
 The name of the pool definition files for these common directories must be **<COURSE_ID>-<POOL_NAME>.pool.xml**.
 The following is an example for a common ISO directory for a course:

 ```
 <pool type='dir'>